Close

 Overcharging or Excessive Fees

-Charging a fee that is excessive for the. services or equipment provided is a form of dishonesty.
-While there may not always be a fixed amount that an RRT must charge, or a maximum fee that can be charged, at some point a high fee becomes excessive.
-Similarly, requiring a client to purchase upgraded equipment or additional services without their prior knowledge or ability to opt out is unethical and unprofessional.
+Charging a fee that is excessive for the services or equipment provided is a form of dishonesty.
+Similarly, requiring a patient/client to purchase upgraded equipment or additional services without their prior knowledge or ability to opt out is unethical and unprofessional.

 9